Page 2

 Like tomatoes, peppers are easily grown vegetables in containers.
 Peppers and eggplants are related to tomatoes—in the nightshade family, or Solanaceae—and take similar care.
 Plant them with the top of the root ball flush with the surrounding soil surface, not buried as for tomatoes.

 Seed catalogs list many pepper cultivars.
 Fruits ripen to different colors, depending on the cultivar.
 ‘Gourmet’, for example, starts green and ripens to bright orange.
-‘Flavorburst’ begins lime green and ripens to golden yellow.
+‘Flavorburst’ begins lime green and ripens to golden orange.
 Ripe, colorful fruits have significantly higher vitamin and antioxidant content than green peppers.
 Orange bell peppers have an extremely high level of zeaxanthin, an antioxidant important for eye health.

 You might have noticed how a plant with a few ripening peppers fails to grow additional flowers.
 That’s because the plant is directing resources to the ripening fruit, and especially to the seeds inside.
 This fulfills the plant’s biological imperative—to make seeds for the next generation.
-You’ll start seeing flowers again two weeks after picking all the ripe fruit.
-The same thing happens with eggplants and other vegetables.
-For continued harvests, avoid letting more than 1 or 2 fruits ripen on a plant, although hot peppers can support many ripening fruits.
+You’ll start seeing flowers again within two weeks after picking all the ripe fruit.

 Eggplants